Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Retiring in Arizona: Making the Move

 When you’re ready to retire to Arizona, let PODS make your move easy.
-We’ll deliver a portable moving and storage container to your current address so you can fill it up on your schedule.
+They’ll deliver a portable moving and storage container to your current address so you can fill it up on your schedule.
 Need help packing and loading?
-Not a problem, we can direct you to local movers who can take care of everything for you.
-When it’s time to go, our pros will come over and pick up your container and drive it to your new home in Arizona!
-Don’t forget, one month of storage is always included with each move.
+Not a problem, PODS can direct you to local movers who can take care of everything for you.
+When it’s time to go, a PODS professional will pick up your container and drive it to your new home in Arizona!
+And don’t forget, one month of storage is always included with each move.

 Comments